At which campus can I study this program?

 What is Environment and Society Geography?

-Environment and society geography is a rapidly growing area of academia and policy organizations.
-This certificate specifically addresses how geographers approach questions concerning human-environment relations, systems, and processes.
-Students who enroll in this certificate program will engage frameworks such as political ecology, environmental geography, and sustainability studies and will be asked to analyze human-environment systems, environmental problems, and remediation across local-to-global scales, and the political economy of resource use and management.
-Focus areas cover such topics as nature conservation and economic development; water and energy resources; environments, health, and urban- rural dynamics; environment-society interactions involving agriculture, nutrition, and well-being; and sustainability.
+Environment and society geography examines how human society and the natural world are interconnected.
+This certificate specifically addresses how geographers approach questions concerning human-environment relations, environmental processes, and environmental justice.
+Students who enroll in this certificate program will engage frameworks such as political ecology, environmental geography, sustainability, and globalization.
+Courses that contribute to this certificate cover topics such as conservation, agriculture, food, water, energy, climate change and health, as well as the complex ways these elements interact.
+Upon completing the certificate, students will be able to analyze human-environment systems, the political economy of resource use and management, environmental problems, and remediation across local-to-global scales.
+Focus areas include: conservation and protected areas; development; environmental health and inequality; urban-rural dynamics; food-energy-water nexus; and environment-society interactions involving agriculture, nutrition, and well-being.

 You Might Like This Program If...